 Smaller cosmetics brands like Lush is doing good things; providing refill stations for liquids in its stores and selling products such as shampoo, normally packaged in plastic, in solid bars, for example.

-Don’t get me wrong, it is good that brands continue to use some of their marketing budgets for a higher purpose, but when that purpose is born within the walls of a marketing departments or agencies and is held back by the constraints of ROI there will be problems.
+Don’t get me wrong, it is good that brands continue to use some of their marketing budgets for a higher purpose, but when that purpose is born within the walls of a marketing departments or agencies and is held back by the constraints of ROI, there will be problems.

 Whilst it might give the creative department an opportunity to create an award-worthy piece of content, savvy consumers will smell a rat, prepared to reject the brand(s) found to be guilty of ‘green-washing’.

 It is one of the responsibilities of agencies and creative departments to question briefs that have brand purpose as a bolt on.
 Is it relevant to the particular campaign?
 Is it believable within the context that this campaign is set?
 Would I find it believable if the ad was aimed at me?
-If you answer no, then the consumer won’t believe it either.
+If the answer is no, then the consumer won’t believe it either.

-To create fans and loyal purchasers amongst ‘belief-driven’ consumers (a phrase coined by Edelman in their 2018 brand study which uncovered that this category of consumers is now in the majority in every market they surveyed across all ages and income levels) avoid alienating them and ensure that your brand lives up to the standards it has set for itself.
+To create fans and loyal purchasers amongst ‘belief-driven’ consumers (a phrase coined by Edelman in their 2018 brand study which uncovered that this category of consumers is now in the majority in every market they surveyed across all ages and income levels), avoid alienating them and ensure that your brand lives up to the standards it has set for itself.
 Did Gillette really think they could get away with being the ‘best a man can get’ while making their women’s razors pink and charging more for them in the social media world we all now inhabit?
 I think not.
 First and foremost, purpose must be a genuine proposition relevant to the value of a brand.

 When David Hieatt is asked why he had started a jeans company in an anonymous Welsh town, his answer is a simple one, ‘To get 400 people their jobs back’.
 Cardigan used to be home to the UK’s biggest jeans factory.
 When it closed, 400 of Britain’s best jeans makers lost their jobs, so he and his wife started a company with the purpose of getting those people their jobs back by doing one thing well - making jeans.